itissid/js_toy_projects/battleship/README.md

 - Familiarity with the game rules.
 - How should ships be laid out to gain maximum advantage?
 - The students should understand what is the initial state of the fleet and how it changes.
 Drawing a smaller `5*5` board with different states drawn on the white/black board can help the student understand how evolution of states would work.

-- Next, the most important question that should get the creative juices of the students to flow: How one can represent a board in computer memory?
+Next, the most important question linking the game board to software
+-  How one can represent a board in computer memory?
 Its an array of arrays or a matrix (if the students are familiar with those from math) What will the array contain initially?
 What will the array contain when we make a move?
 This is the easiest to use structure.

 #### What coding skills are needed for this task
-- What is for loop: Initial condition, step and stopping criteria?
+- What is for loop, the Initial condition, step and stopping criteria?
   - Why are loops useful?
 Because we often need to take steps of from number X to Y which is useful for indexing.
 Because we often want to do somethings repeatedly like when placing a ship on a row/column.
 	- How to use a variable in a loop to iterate through an array?
 	- What is a loop body?